-There were scribes who wanted to their his fellow Jews to be proud of their heritage, and Jewish culture was described as the oldest in the world and the Jews as teachers of other peoples.
-Around 150 BCE a writer names Eupolemus wrote that Abraham was one of those who had survived the flood, that it was Abraham who had build Babylon, that Moses was the first philosophy and that Moses had invented letters and had taught the Greeks.
+There were conservative scribes who wanted their fellow Jews to be proud of their heritage, and they described Jewish culture as the oldest in the world and Jews as teachers of other peoples.
+Around 150 BCE a writer names Eupolemus wrote that Abraham was one of those who had survived the flood, that it was Abraham who had built Babylon, that Moses was the first philosopher, that he had invented letters and that he had taught the Greeks.

 A few Jews argued that if there were gods, the gods didn't care.
-The devout countered with the claim that Yahweh cared but that he worked in ways that were mysterious to people because mortals were limited in their understanding of Yahweh's labors, and they argued that eventually the righteous would be rewarded and the wicked punished.
+The devout countered with the claim that Jehovah (Yahweh) cared but that he worked in ways that were mysterious to people because mortals were limited in their understanding of His labors, and they argued that eventually the righteous would be rewarded and the wicked punished.

-Meanwhile, more warring had taken place.
-Egypt defeated the Seleucids in the Fourth Syrian War in the years 217, but the Seleucid King Antiochus III came back in the year 198, during the Fifth Syrian War.
-A later Seleucid emperor, Antiochus IV, whose reign began in 175 BCE, while ruling over Judea he assumed that the worship of Yahweh among the Jews could be transformed as easily as had occurred in his dominions farther east – where Jews worshiped Yahweh under the name of Zeus Sabazions.
+Meanwhile there was more war.
+In the year 217 BCE, Egypt (ruled by the Ptolemy dynasty) defeated the Seleucid dynasty — the Fourth Syrian War.
+But in 198 BCE, during the Fifth Syrian War, the Seleucid king, Antiochus III, won.
+Antiochus IV, whose reign began in 175 BCE, was ruling over Judea, and he assumed that the worship of Jehovah among the Jews could be transformed as easily as had occurred in his dominions farther east – where Jews worshiped Jehovah under the name of Zeus Sabazions.
 Antiochus assumed that the Jews of Judea would easily accept the notion that all worshiped the same God.
 In 167 he had the temple in Jerusalem rededicated as a shrine to Zeus, and some Jews saw Antiochus as compelling them to practice idolatry.

-Rather than allow time for Jews to start using Greek as the name for their god, Antiochus was pushy and sent a military expedition around Judea to force compliance with the new laws of worship.
-The expedition came upon an old priest in the village of Modein who refused to offer a sacrifice to Zeus.
-The priest, Mattathias, struck down another Jew who was about to do so.
-To escape punishment, Mattathias and his five sons — the Maccabees family – went with other Jews into the Gophna Hills.
+Antiochus was a pushy autocrat and sent a military expedition to force compliance with the new laws of worship.
+A military expedition came upon an old priest, Mattathias, in the village of Modein who refused to offer a sacrifice to Zeus.
+The priest struck down another Jew who was about to do so.
+With his five sons — the Maccabees family — and other rebellious Jews, Mattathias went into the Gophna Hills.
 Their rebellion won support from people across Judea.
-It was supported also by the author of the Book of Daniel — written as the war was unfolding.
+It was supported also by the author of the Book of Daniel — written as a war led by the Maccabees was unfolding.

-The rebellion became partly a civil war and partly a war of national liberation.
-Its opposition to the rule of Antiochus IV pleased the great power on the Italian peninsula, Rome.
-Rome wished to see Antiochus IV weakened.
-And to strengthen his forces against Antiochus, Judas Maccabeus made a treaty with Rome.
+The Maccabee rebellion against Antiochus IV pleased a rising power on the Italian peninsula: Rome, which wished to see Antiochus IV weakened.
+To strengthen his forces against Antiochus, Judas Maccabeus, son of Mattathias, made a treaty with Rome.

-In 141 BCE, more than twenty-five years into the rebellion the rebels managed to expel the Seleucid dynasty's garrison from the citadel in Jerusalem.
-With the strength of Rome behind the Maccabees, Judea won formal independence: an independent Jewish state for the first time in more than four centuries.
-By then Judas Maccabeus and other Maccabees had died, and the last of the five Maccabeus brothers, Simon, ruled.
+In 141 BCE, more than twenty-five years into the rebellion, the rebels managed to expel the Seleucid dynasty's garrison from the citadel in Jerusalem.
+With irregular warfare the rebels wore down the Seleucid military, including its armored elephants — according to historian Max Boot, "one of antiquities most successful insurgencies."
+With the strength of Rome behind the Maccabees, Judea won formal independence — an independent Jewish state for the first time in more than four centuries.
+By then, Judas Maccabeus and other Maccabees had died and rule had passed to the last of the five Maccabeus brothers, Simon.
 Simon Maccabeus was chosen by the popular assembly as High Priest despite his lack of qualifications by birth.
 He also took the position of "ethnarch," or Ruler of the Nation, announcing that his family would rule only until a true prophet should arise.
 He created a festival called Hanukkah to celebrate both Judea's independence and the day that his rule began.